omurilolima/hangman-python/README.md

 2. Main game:
     - The screen features an array of underscores ( _ ) to let the player knows how many letters are in the word.
     - The player can enter letters until they either guess all the letters correctly or run out of attempts.
-3. Letters Guessed
+3. Letters Guessed:
     - As the game runs, the letters that the player has already guessed will be displayed on the screen so they know which ones they haven't tried yet.
 If they enter a letter that they have guessed before, they will be warned of this and have the chance to try again without losing an attempt.
 4. Attempts remaining:
     - The number of attempts the player has left is displayed to let them know exactly how many attempts they have remaining.
 5. Play again